-Analysis of financial assets at FVTPL into maturity groupings is based on the expected date on which these assets will be realized.
-The Fund's investments in listed derivatives have been included in the "up to 1 year" category on the assumption that these are highly liquid investments which can be realized should all of the Fund's unit holders' equity be required to be redeemed.
-For other financial assets, the analysis into maturity grouping is based on the remaining period from the end of the reporting period to the contractual maturity date or if earlier, the expected date on which the assets will be realized.
+Analysis of financial assets at FVTPL into maturity groupings is based on the expected date on which these assets will be realised.
+In the previous financial year, the Fund's investments in listed derivatives have been included in the "up to 1 year" category on the assumption that these are highly liquid investments which can be realised should all of the Fund's unit holders' equity be required to be redeemed.
+For other financial assets, the analysis into maturity groupings is based on the remaining period from the end of the reporting period to the contractual maturity date or if earlier, the expected date on which the assets will be realised.